Photonics and optoelectronic graduates

 "I conducted my research project at Heriot-Watt University under the supervision of Professor Daniele Faccio.
 The project was investigating the ability to image light-in-flight propagating through an optical crystal fibre using state-of-the-art single photon avalanche photo-diode arrays.
 The project was equally divided between experimental and theoretical work.
 The POED MSc combined with my previous BSc degree in Mathematical Physics had a big influence on my future career and led to the decision of conducting doctoral research incorporating both theoretical and experimental aspects." – Mihail

-Out of the ten students on the 2013 programme, four of our graduates were hired by the company where they worked on their MSc summer project, one was hired by a Scottish lasers company, and five started or were in the process of applying for PhD studies.
+After completing the MSc, many graduates choose to go onto further education or seek employment.
+In 2013, four graduates were hired by the company where they worked on their MSc summer project, one was hired by a Scottish lasers company, and five started or were in the process of applying for PhD studies.

 - M-Squared Lasers – Stuart is now working on the production and support of a high specification single-frequency, frequency-scannable, cw Ti:sapphire laser.